Title I, Part D, Subpart 2

 Subpart 2: Eligible PSUs

-PSUs with a local facility for Neglected or Delinquent students located within their attendance zone are eligible for Subpart 2 funds.
+PSUs with a local delinquent institution located within their attendance zone are eligible for Subpart 2 funds.

-• A public or private residential facility operated for the care of children who have been adjudicated as delinquent, or in need of supervision.
+A delinquent institution is defined as a public or private residential facility operated for the care of children who have been adjudicated as delinquent, or in need of supervision.

 Subpart 2: Eligible Students to Receive Services